Infection and Immunity

 Chronic airway infection is a hallmark of cystic fibrosis (CF) and many CF patients are infected persistently by Staphylococcus aureus.
 Thymidine-dependent trimethoprim-sulfamethoxazole (SXT)-resistant S. aureus small-colony variants (SCVs), often in combination with isogenic normal S. aureus phenotypes, are highly prevalent and persistent in airway secretions of CF patients due to long-term SXT therapy (B. Kahl, M. Herrmann, A. S. Everding, H. G. Koch, K. Becker, E. Harms, R. A. Proctor, and G.

 Kahl, Barbara C.; Belling, Gunnar; Becker, Petra; Chatterjee, Indranil; Wardecki, Katrin; Hilgert, Karin; and Cheung, Ambrose, "Thymidine-Dependent Staphylococcus aureus Small-Colony Variants Are Associated with Extensive Alterations in Regulator and Virulence Gene Expression Profiles" (2005).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 950.